Michael Bafaro

-Micheal Bafaro is an American filmmaker.
+Michael Bafaro, at times listed as Micheal Bafaro, is an American filmmaker.
 He began his career in the mid-1980s, working in props and special effects before transitioning to the role of Assistant Director.
 He eventually shifted his focus to writing and directing, becoming an award-winning independent filmmaker.
 He wrote his first produced screenplay for the 1994 action film Crackerjack and made his directorial debut the following year with the crime thriller For a Few Lousy Dollars.
 As a screenwriter, Bafaro has worked on various Hollywood projects, including early drafts of a Judge Dredd feature film and an unmade reboot of William Castle's I Saw What You Did.